HI Handheld Index

 Performance

-The MediaTek Dimensity 1100 is a 6nm chip with 4 Cortex-A78 cores at 2.6 GHz and 4 Cortex-A55 cores at 2.0 GHz.
-The GPU is a Mali-G77 MC9 clocked at 836 MHz, paired with 8 GB LPDDR4X and 128 GB UFS 3.1 storage.
-On paper this looks like a chip from the enthusiast tier of smartphone silicon circa 2021, and in practice that’s exactly what it delivers.
+The Dimensity 1100 is a 6nm chip with four Cortex-A78 cores at 2.6 GHz and four Cortex-A55 cores at 2.0 GHz.
+The GPU is a Mali-G77 MC9 running at 836 MHz, backed by 8 GB LPDDR4X.
+Storage is 128 GB UFS 3.1, with a microSD slot for your ROM library.

 Emulation performance — Retroid Pocket 4 Pro